Events#

 • when started – Runs the attached stack of blocks when the project starts.

-• when autonomous – Runs the attached stack of blocks when the Brain recieves an autonomous signal.
+• when autonomous – Runs the attached stack of blocks when the Brain receives an autonomous signal.

-• when driver control – Runs the attached stack of blocks when the Brain recieves a driver control signal.
+• when driver control – Runs the attached stack of blocks when the Brain receives a driver control signal.

-• when I receive event – Runs the attached stack when a specific event is broadcast.
+• when I receive event – Runs the attached stack of blocks when a specific event is broadcast.

-• broadcast event – Triggers an event without pausing execution.
+• broadcast event – Triggers an event without pausing other blocks.

-• broadcast event and wait – Triggers an event and pauses execution until the event’s tasks complete.
+• broadcast event and wait – Triggers an event and pauses other blocks until the event’s tasks complete.

 when started#